Entity Framework Extensions ToSelfHierarchyList

 Include boss, but with an inverse navigation

-If your entity has only a reference to a list of employees and no navigation property toward the boss, it's impossible to use the JoinExpression to include the boss.
+If your entity has only a reference to a list of employees and no navigation property to the boss, it's impossible to use the JoinExpression to include the boss.

-The InverseMapping option let you specify a join expression toward employee but to inverse it.
+The InverseMapping option lets you specify a join expression to the employee but invert it.
 So, instead of retrieving their employees, you will retrieve the boss.

 var employees = context.Employees.Where(x => x.Name.StartsWith("Employee_"))